malysoun/europa-dev/README.md

             $ vagrant up --provider=vmware_fusion
             $ vagrant ssh

-   6. You'll be in the box as the `vagrant` user, but Zenoss development should happen as the `zendev` user.
+   7. You'll be in the box as the `vagrant` user, but Zenoss development should happen as the `zendev` user.
 Both are sudoers with `NOPASSWD:ALL`; the default password for `zendev` is `zendev`. `sudo su - zendev` to enter the Zenoss environment.

+   8. Optional: Install SSH keys (if you skipped step 5).
+Run:

+        cat ~/.ssh/id_rsa.pub | ssh zendev@192.168.33.10 "cat >> ~/.ssh/authorized_keys"

+      Of course, change `id_rsa.pub` to `id_dsa.pub` if that's the file containing your public key.

+   9. Set up SSH config.
+Run:

+        cat <<EOF>> ~/.ssh/config
+        Host zendev
+            User zendev
+            HostName 192.168.33.10
+        EOF

-   7. The source checkouts on your host box are mounted via NFS on the dev box.
+   10. The source checkouts on your host box are mounted via NFS on the dev box.
 You can use `git zen` (or just `git`) locally to modify them, or edit them locally.

 git zen